Geza2/portfolio/README.md

 - Analyzed the popularity of songs using Spotify data.
 - Created a song popularity index tailored to the Hungarian market.

-### Work Experience
-#### Budapest University of Technology and Economics (2023 Fall): Teaching Assistant
-- Graded Probability Theory Assignments
-- Provided personalized feedback reports to all students which fostered improved learning outcomes

-### Extra-curricular activities
-- **Student Tutor:** Tutored first-year students in Calculus and Algebra for two semesters.
-Supported students in improving grades through regular review sessions.
-- **DataCamp:**  Received the *Associate Data Scientist*, *AI Engineer for Data Scientists Associate* and *AI Fundamentals* certificates.
-Gained experience with LangChain and HuggingFace.
-- **Media-Tech Hackathon- Put News Archives To Life:** Developed a named entity recognition and sentiment analysis tool for journalists.